First of all, please read these two papers for some life-changing advice on ‘how to grad student’:

 I expect students to:

 Work hard and full-time on your graduate research.
-Grad school is supposed to be hard.
+Grad school demands a huge investment of both time and mental energy.
+While scheduling time off is important, research projects and study will often stretch your schedule outside of a traditional 9-5, and your work hours may be hard to predict.
 Regardless of what your assistantship specifies, being a graduate student is way more than a full-time job.
 If you are working part-time elsewhere, you won’t have time to pursue insect ecology as ambitiously as will be required for a successful career.

 Communicate regularly and ask for help.
 I expect to see you regularly and discuss updates in research and professional development.
 Weekly individual meetings can be scheduled formally if preferred, but I maintain an open door policy.
 To prepare for constructive meetings, I ask students to use this template to compose agendas: